F5Networks/terraform-provider-bigip/docs/resources/bigip_do.md

 * `do_json` - (Required) Name of the of the Declarative DO JSON file

+* `bigip_address` - (optional) IP Address of BIGIP Host to be used for this resource,this is optional parameter. whenever we specify this parameter it gets overwrite provider configuration

+* `bigip_user` - (optional) UserName of BIGIP host to be used for this resource,this is optional parameter. whenever we specify this parameter it gets overwrite provider configuration

+* `bigip_port` - (optional) Port number of BIGIP host to be used for this resource,this is optional parameter. whenever we specify this parameter it gets overwrite provider configuration

+* `bigip_password` - (optional) Password of  BIGIP host to be used for this resource,this is optional parameter. whenever we specify this parameter it gets overwrite provider configuration

 * `timeout(minutes)` - (optional) timeout to keep polling DO endpoint until Bigip is provisioned by DO.( Default timeout is 20 minutes )

+~> **Note:** If we want to replace provider BIGIP with other BIGIPs details we can specify with `bigip_address`, `bigip_user`,`bigip_port` and `bigip_password`.
+All Must be specified in such scenario.

-*  Note: Delete method is not supported by DO, so terraform destroy won't delete configuration in bigip but we will set the terrform state to empty and won't throw error.
+~> **Note:** Delete method is not supported by DO, so terraform destroy won't delete configuration in bigip but we will set the terrform state to empty and won't throw error.

 * `example.json` - Example of DO Declarative JSON